RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 - If successfull: the network, the contract address and block number
 - If already deployed: the network, and the contract address
-- If and error occured: the said error
+- If an error occured: the said error

 #### Verify the contracts